brizzbane/surgetrader/README.md

 ## How does it work?

-SurgeTrader finds what coin has had the greatest percent growth over a period of time (typically an hour).
+SurgeTrader finds what coin has had the greatest percent growth in price over a period of time (typically an hour).
 It then buys that coin at market value and sets a profit target.

 ## How well has it worked?